sajjadGG/book-python/basics/type/str.rst

 * Good practice: always ``.strip()`` text from user input
 * Good practice: always sanitize values from user prompt

 ``input()`` function argument is prompt text, which "invites" user to enter specific information.
 Note colon space (": ") at the end.
 Space is needed to separate user input from prompt.

 Note, that the line ``input = lambda x: 'Mark Watney'`` is only for testing purposes (it is called "Stub"), and you should not do that in your programs!
-This assumes, that user will input str ``Mark Watney``
+This assumes, that user will input str ``Mark Watney``:

     >>> # Assume user will input 'Mark Watney' and then hit ENTER key
     >>> input = lambda x: 'Mark Watney'  # Don't do this in your code